georgeslabreche/opssat-orbitai/Mochi/README.md

 0031 -1 1:1.232 2:2.412 3:2.123
 ```

+Note:
-Note that the label values can either be +1 or -1 for binary classification.
+- The label values can either be +1 or -1 for binary classification.
 These label values represent the expected labels (supervised learning).
+- The ML Server determines which mode its on from the reading the properties file (Mode 0: New Training, Mode 1: Continue Training, Mode 2: Inference).
 ### Test the ML Server
 #### Training
 ##### Single Sample